yaronf/I-D/ciphertext-format/draft-sheffer-ietf-ciphertext-format.md

 # Introduction and Design Principles

 Organizations that manage sensitive data often employ application-level encryption to protect data at rest.
 When this solution is used, it is common that very large numbers of encrypted data items are stored, potentially for a long time.
 Security best practices, complicated organizational structures, as well as the existence of modern key management systems, lead to the proliferation of large numbers of encryption keys.
 After a while it becomes difficult to identify the encryption key that was used for a particular piece of data, with the situation becoming even more complicated when multiple key management systems are used by the same organization.

+Application-level encryption can be deployed at different scales: in some cases a multi-megabyte file may be encrypted with a single key.
+In other cases, we may want to deploy encryption for specific database fields, which can easily manifest itself as millions of keys for a single database table.

 Tagging encrypted data with metadata supports a number of important use cases: it allows the organization to better catalog the data (a.k.a. “data governance”), to discover the owner of each piece of encrypted data, to detect data encrypted with outdated keys.